Makaha Surfside

 No analysis available

-High confidence that the building is concrete: 19 of 20 current MLS records list CONCRE and numerous public remarks from different listings explicitly reference concrete or cinder-block (quotes include “Concrete walls in the living spaces have been dry walled…” and “eliminate any hint of cinder block”).
-Evidence is consistent across many agent listings (could reflect shared knowledge or copy/paste), providing strong support that the building is constructed of concrete.
+High confidence the building is concrete: 19 of 20 current MLS records list 'CONCRE' as a construction material and multiple listings' remarks explicitly reference concrete or cinder-block walls (e.g., 'Concrete walls in the living spaces have been dry walled' and 'smooth walls that eliminate any hint of cinder block').
+The evidence is consistent across many agent listings and reinforced by both MLS checkbox data and the public remarks, indicating a concrete-built structure.

 No analysis available